-Dr Charles Agoti graduated from the University of Nairobi in 2006 with a BSc (Chemistry and Biochemistry) and shortly after joined the KEMRI-Wellcome Trust Kilifi for a research internship.
-For more than 10 years Charles has continued to work within the KEMRI-WT programme with his primary research focus being the molecular epidemiology of viral infections in coastal Kenya.
-Both his MSc and PhD research projects focused on large-scale sequencing and bioinformatic analysis of respiratory syncytial virus (RSV) to illuminate on local evolutionary and transmission patterns to suggest new ways of infection control.
-His work has been very insightful in understanding RSV repeat infections, origin of strains that seed local RSV epidemics and utility of full-genome analysis in detailed understanding of respiratory virus transmission in households and overall community.
-Recently Charles received funding from the IDeAL (Initiave to Develop African Research Leaders) programme (under Mid-Career Research Fellowship) to extend his work to Viral Diarrhoea Genomics Pre- and Post-Rotavirus Vaccination in Kenya to Understand Virus Source, Transmission Patterns and Vaccine Impact.
+Dr Charles Agoti holds a BSc degree (Chemistry and Biochemistry), an MSc in Molecular Biology of Infectious Diseases and a PhD in Bioinformatics.
+He joined the KEMRI-Wellcome Trust Kilifi in 2006 and his primary research focus has been transmission epidemiology of respiratory and enteric viral infections in coastal Kenya.
+He is involved in large-scale sequencing and bioinformatic analysis of respiratory syncytial virus (RSV), rhinoviruses, rotavirus and a range of arboviruses to illuminate on local evolutionary and transmission patterns to suggest new ways of infection control.
+Dr Agoti is currently supported by the IDeAL (Initiave to Develop African Research Leaders) programme (under Mid-Career Research Fellowship) to study Viral Diarrhoea Genomics Pre- and Post-Rotavirus Vaccination in Kenya to Understand Virus Source, Transmission Patterns and Vaccine Impact.

 Charles is currently involved in 4 key projects (i) studying the transmission pathways of respiratory virus diseases (SPReD) in Kenya and Africa (ii) viral diarrhoea genomics pre- and post-rotavirus vaccination in Kenya to understand virus source, transmission patterns and vaccine impact, (iii) stool extracts archiving project (SEAP) and (iv) transmission patterns of arboviruses in coastal Kenya.